so1omon563/terraform-aws-lb/README.md

 These default listeners and target groups are created by the [lb-target-group](modules/lb-target-group) and [lb-listener](modules/lb-listener) submodules.
 The `lb-listener` submodule only supports a single default action on listeners, and it does not support `authenticate-cognito` or `authenticate-oidc` actions at this time.

 If desired, the `default_listener` variable can be set to `false`, and you can directly call the submodules to create custom target groups and listeners.
+For example, if `var.name` is too long to create the default names for the target groups (`<var.name>-def-<port>-<protocol>-<lb_type>`), you should use the submodule to create them with custom names.

-See the [multiple-types](examples/multiple-types) example for examples of how this can be done.
+See the [multiple-types](https://github.com/so1omon563/terraform-aws-lb/blob/main/examples/multiple-types) example for examples of how this can be done.
 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 Auto-generated technical documentation is created using [`terraform-docs`](https://terraform-docs.io/)